calumgrant/logical/docs/worklist.md

   t has regex-match s

 file f has line l, key k, value v if
 ```

 ## Short term

-Problems to solve
-- Defining data like `temperature -5.`
 - Reporting the line number of negative recursion.
 - Use termcap library

-For each predicate:
 - Successful evaluation message in bright green.
 - Join order: Put the recursive delta first (special case of the join orderer)
 - Optimization: Or: merge identical steps (can do this after local variable optimization maybe).
 - Merge identical predicates (optimization)
 - Idea: Have an optimization threshold.
 If two sizes are equivalent to within a factor of N, then don't reorder them.
 So the existing evaluation order is taken as a compiler hint.
 - Idea: Have options controlling optimization